10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Visit areas multiple times and at different times of day.
 Try a weekday as well as a weekend.
 Then pressure-test the practicalities:

-• Healthcare access (GP, specialists, hospital proximity)
+• Healthcare access

-• Transport and walkability (public transport, hills, footpaths, parking)
+• Transport and walkability

-• Everyday convenience (shops, pharmacy, café, post office)
+• Everyday convenience (shops, pharmacy, café)

-• Future needs (single-level living, reduced driving, in-home support)
+• Future needs (single-level living, reduced driving)

-As a quick example, many downsizers love regional towns for space and scenery - but if regular appointments or limited driving are likely, being closer to key services can be worth paying a little more.
+Many downsizers love regional towns for space and scenery - but if regular appointments or limited driving are likely, being closer to key services can be worth paying a little more.

 6. Ignoring ongoing costs